 Candles are a wonderful practice to incorporate any spiritual celebration or holiday.
 They’re also useful tools for divination.
 Using candle magic to represent or symbolize your intentions is a simple, but powerful ritual.

-Place candles around your home to encourage positive energy or use them in rituals, spiritual intentions, or spells to enhance and spread you magical power.
+Place candles around your home to encourage positive energy, or use them in rituals, spiritual intentions, or spells to enhance and spread your magical power.

 What better way to celebrate a harvest festival than by giving back to those who need it most?
 Such a great way to include your children and practice gratitude!

 By giving back and donating to those in need, you amplify the spirit of gratitude and connectedness that defines the season of Autumn.
 These kind gestures enhance your spiritual practice and contribute to the well-being of the larger community, fostering a sense of unity and shared abundance.

 If you have a friend or family member who’s been going through hard times, try creating a harvest blessing basket for them.
 Fill it with fresh fruit, veggies, or non-perishable food items that represent the bountiful harvest.
 Write them a letter or note telling them how grateful you are for them.

 Consider hosting a workshop or class as part of your Mabon celebration.
 Teach a skill or offer your expertise to others.
 Instead of charging a fee, encourage participants to make a donation to a charity of their choice in exchange for your guidance.